What Is A Marriage Counseling Session Like?

 Some couples are hesitant to go into therapy because they don’t know what to expect.
 While trusting your therapist enough to reveal your innermost thoughts about your spouse and your relationship can be scary, it’s necessary for this process to work.

 To give you an idea of what to expect at each marriage counseling session, we’ve covered some of the major points below.

 While marriage counselors have different ways of dealing with the issues that couples bring to their attention, the following should more or less give you an idea of what a marriage counseling session is like.

 - The first meeting will typically have the therapist ask you questions about the reason for your visit.
 You’ll need to be prepared for this because it will help your therapist in coming up with a treatment plan that would best suit your situation and your goals.

-- In the first meeting, the counselor may ask you to take personality tests and other assessments.
-This will help him or her decide what your problem is and the strategy he or she must take to help address it.
+- In the first meeting, the counselor may ask you to take tests and other assessments.
+This may help him or her decide what your problem is and the strategy he or she must take to help address it.

 - During the second meeting, the counselor will provide results of your tests and give you a treatment plan to follow.
 For example, you could be asked to write down the number of hours you spend only with each other.

 - In the succeeding sessions, the counselor will inquire about how you are doing with your treatment plan.
 You report to your counselor about your success or failure in performing a particular assignment.
 Your counselor will then process this with you and your spouse.